MicrosoftDocs/azure-docs/articles/communication-services/resources/troubleshooting/voice-video-calling/includes/codes/call-automation-sdk.md

 ---
 ## Understanding calling codes and subcodes
 ### When are error codes received?
-If an API call is made and it isn't accepted, an error code is given by ACS describing why the API call was rejected.
-If an API call is made and is accepted but something still goes wrong, both a callback event and an error code are received.
+Error codes for Call Automation can come either as synchronous responses to API calls or asynchronous responses via the provided callback URI.
+In the synchronous sitiation, if an API call is made and it isn't accepted, an error code is given by ACS describing why the API call was rejected.
+In asynchronous scenarios if an API call is made and is accepted but something still goes wrong, both a callback event and an error code are received.
 An example of a common callback event for call failures would be the `callDisconnected` event that is surfaced whenever a call is disconnected.
 Once the `callDisconnected` event is received, there won't be any more callback events for that given call.
 For a list of call signaling callback events see ([this page](../../../../../concepts/call-automation/call-automation.md)), and for a list of callback events for media actions see ([this page](../../../../../how-tos/call-automation/control-mid-call-media-actions.md)).

 ### Error Code Syntax
 Error codes, subcodes, and corresponding result categories help developers identify and diagnose errors.
 Error code details include: